trento-project/docs/guides/manual-installation.md

 SUSEConnect --product PackageHub/15.5/x86_64
 ```

+> Note: SLE15 SP3 requires a provided prometheus server.
+The version available through **SUSEConnect --product PackageHub/15.3/x86_64** is outdated and is not compatible with Trento's prometheus configuration.
+> Refer to [Option 1: Use existing installation option](#prometheus_install_option_1) for SLE 15 SP3.

-> Note: Using a different Service Pack then SP5 requires to change repository: [SLE15 SP3: `SUSEConnect --product PackageHub/15.3/x86_64`, SLE15 SP4: `SUSEConnect --product PackageHub/15.4/x86_64`]
+> Note: Using SLE15 SP4 requires changing the repository `SUSEConnect --product PackageHub/15.4/x86_64`

-Add the prometheus user/group **(ONLY FOR SLE15 SP4 and SP5)**:
+Add the prometheus user/group:

 ```bash
 groupadd --system prometheus